ARM-software/armnn/BuildGuideCrossCompilation.md

 ## Run Unit Tests
 * Copy the build folder to an arm64 linux machine
 * Copy the libprotobuf.so.15.0.1 library file to the build folder
-* If you enable the standalone sample dynamic tests, also copy libArm_SampleDynamic_backend.so library file to the folder specified as $SAMPLE_DYNAMIC_BACKEND_PATH when you build ArmNN
+* If you enable the standalone sample dynamic tests, also copy libArm_SampleDynamic_backend.so library file to the folder specified as $SAMPLE_DYNAMIC_BACKEND_PATH when you build Arm NN
 * cd to the build folder on your arm64 machine and set your LD_LIBRARY_PATH to its current location:

 ```bash